Truex wins fuel-mileage gamble at The Glen

 SUAREZ SHINES

-The Mexican rookie won his first stage of the season and notched his fourth straight top-10 for Joe Gibbs Racing in the No. 19 Toyota, and racing up front the whole day on a tricky road course added another dose of confidence.
+The Mexican rookie won his first stage of the season and notched his fourth straight top-10 for Joe Gibbs Racing in the No. 19 Toyota.
+Racing up front the whole day on a tricky road course added another dose of confidence.

 "I knew the second half of the year we'd be more competitive," Suarez said.
 "All the hard work ... is paying off.
 Now I feel like we're moving in the right direction.
 I'm not surprised anymore to be running in the top 10.
 I just have to keep it up."